gregorLen/AnfisTensorflow2.0/readme.md

 #### Experimental Setup
 For [hyperparameter tuning](https://www.tensorflow.org/tensorboard/hyperparameter_tuning_with_hparams) you can run `run_experiment.py` which tunes `n_input`, `n_memb`, `memb_func`, `loss` and `optimizer` depending an arbitrary metric and data set.
 The experiment also includes a callback for [Tensorboard](https://www.tensorflow.org/tensorboard) (see 4.
 Using Tensorboard).
-## 2. Dependencies
+## 2. Dependencies (OLD)

 - Python 3.5-3.8
-- tensorflow 2.0 (or higher)
+- tensorflow 2.3
 - numpy (1.18.1)
 - matplotlib (3.1.3)
 - pandas (1.0.1)
 - sklearn (0.22.1)
 - seaborn (0.10.0)

-To install requirements,  `cd` to the directory of the repository and run `pip install -r requirements.txt`.
-A virtual environment is recommended.
+### How to setup the environment via conda:
+1. `cd` into the repository
+2. run `conda env create -f environment.yml` to install all requirements.
+3. activate environment via `conda activate tensoflowanfis-env`

+For future updates cd into repo and run `conda env update --file environment.yml --prune`.
+The `--prune` option causes conda to remove any dependencies that are no longer required from the environment.

 ## 3. Quickstart
 A quick start to a default ANFIS model is shown below. `myanfis.ANFIS()` is a [customized](https://www.tensorflow.org/guide/keras/custom_layers_and_models) tensorflow model.
 As a consequence you can use all model functions that are part of tensorflow, i.e. `model.compile()` to compile the model.